qcrit/LaTeCH-CLfL-2019-GreekClassification/README.md

 Data mining a corpus of Ancient Greek texts to train machine learning classifiers that distinguish different genres.

 ## Setup (Instructions for Mac)
+Open Terminal app on Mac and copy these highlighted commands into the command line *Note do not include < > brackets when typing commands in terminal

 Install Homebrew:
 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"